 Read time: 7 minutes

-This issue can be caused by various factors and is quite common.
+Various factors can cause this issue and it is quite common.
 Luckily, there are several solutions available to help you resolve it.
-Today, we will guide you through each of these solutions.
-Please read on attentively and begin the troubleshooting process now.
+In this article, we will guide you through each of these solutions.

 In Outlook, you may face the issue of subfolders going missing from your mailbox when using Cached Exchange Mode.
 The main reason for this issue is that the size of your Offline Outlook Data File (OST) has exceeded the maximum size limit.
 When this happens, Outlook automatically removes the items in the mailbox folders so that they can stay within the size limit.
 To fix this problem, you need to check the mailbox size and then increase the maximum size limit for your OST file.
 Here’s how you can do it: